Gstaad Palace: History

 In 1905, Robert Steffen, a local schoolteacher in Gstaad, purchased land on which to build a new hotel.
 He recruited investors from Lausanne and Geneva for the project originally called the "Royal-Hôtel and Winter Palace."
 The hotel was opened in December 1913, with a design from Dutch architect, Adrien van Dorsser.
 In 1915, it held a men's tennis tournament on outdoor clay courts.
 The tournament would eventually become the Swiss Open.
 Soon after the hotel's inauguration, World War I broke out in Europe, inhibiting the Palace's success at first.
 It saw growth in the 1920s but was again hampered by the Great Depression.
 Ernst and Sylvia Scherz took over as directors of the hotel in 1938.
 During World War II, a vault in the hotel's cellar was used to safeguard money and other valuables held by the Swiss Bank Corporation (now known as UBS).
-That vault is currently a fondue restaurant.
+That vault is currently a fondue restaurant named La Fromagerie.
+The Gstaad "Schweizerhof" Command Bunker (A1689) is a separate military installation in the mountain behind the hotel.
+The bunker, known by the cover name "Schweizerhof, served as asecret Swiss Army command post and has no direct connection to the hotel's gold vault.
+It was part of the Swiss National Redoubt (Réduit) defence system.

 Financial struggles associated with low patronage during the war prompted the hotel's majority owner to sell in 1947.
-The hotel has been operated by the Scherz family ever since.
+The Scherz family raised the capital to acquire the entirety of shares, approximately $120,000 (about $3 million in modern equivalency), and contineously owned it ever since.
 After the war, the hotel became a common vacation spot for royalty, including King Leopold III, the King of Afghanistan, and members of the Spanish royal family.
 In the 1950s, Scherz helped establish events like the Menuhin Festival Gstaad to increase business at the hotel.